SeriousOldMan/Simulator-Controller/Docs/Virtual Race Strategist.md

   8. *tyreCompounds(?tyreSets, ?tyreCompound, ?tyreCompoundColors)*

      Use this predicate to query the different mixtures (colors) for a given tyre compound. *?tyreSets* is a list of tyre sets as *returned* for example by the *tyreSets* predicate. *?tyreCompound* is identified with the base compound, for example "Dry", "Wet" and so on.
 For each base compound the list of unique tyre compound colors is unified with *?tyreCompoundColors*.
 Take a look at the "Formula 1" example, to see how this predicate can be used.

+The above predicates will give you summarized information about all pitstops, which will be sufficient in most cases.
+But you can also acquire informations about each individual pitstop.

+  1. *pitstops(?count)*

+     *?count* will be unified with the overall number of pitstops.

+  2. *pitstopLap(?nr, ?lap)*

+     This predicate will give you access to the planned lap for each pitstop.

+  3. *pitstopTime(?nr, ?minute)*

+     This predicate will give you access to the planned time (minute into the race) for each pitstop.

+  4. *pitstopFuel(?nr, ?fuelAmount)*

+     *?fuelAmount* will be unifed with the amount of fuel (in liters), which should be added at the pitstop with *?nr*.

+  5. *pitstopTyreCompound(?nr, ?tyreCompound, ?tyreCompoundColor)*

+     Gives you access to the tyre compound and mixture to be mounted at the pitstop with *?nr*.
+When no tyre change is planned, *?tyreCompound* will be unified with false.

+  6. *pitstop(?nr, ?lap, ?minute, ?fuelAmount, ?tyreCompound, ?tyreCompoundColor)*

+     This predicate combines all indivdual ones from above like *pitstopLap* into one single predicate which gives you access too all aspects of the pitstop with *?nr* at once.

 Beside these predicates, which access the data of the current scenario, you have a set of additional predicates, which you can use to implement your validation rules.